LazyRen/2019-Data-Science/assignment3-clustering/README.md

 python3 clustering.py [input file] [number of clusters] [Eps] [MinPts]
 ```

-In order to execuate program using first command, you must have execution permission for `clustering.py`.<br>If it gives permission error, either give it a execution permission or use second line command.<br>
+In order to execuate program using first command, you must have execution permission for `clustering.py`.<br>If it gives permission error, either give it an execution permission or use second command.<br>

 ![run](./assets/run.png)